2020s

 Premiership president Mick Constable and club legend Andrew Hicks unfurl the 2022 B Grade premiership flag before the opening round match against St Kevin's Old Boys.
 The Bloods battled bravely to give the reigning A Grade premier a huge scare, going down only by a solitary point.

-Rayner Seccull all concentration as he kicks away; Matthias Rose rises above the pack
+Rayner Seccull all concentration as he kicks away; Mattias Rose rises above the pack

 Will Paul (29) in the thick of things early in the game; Nathan Dowsett (19) and Dre Stefanakis (31) rise to the occasion